Motion detection is an integral part of a home security system, used mainly to monitor the presence of unwanted intruders.

 - Active sensors, also known as radar-based motion detectors, emit ultrasonic sound waves.

 - When there is an interference caused by a person or moving object, the sensor sends a signal.
-The signal causes an alarm to sound, a light to illuminate, or even a door to open.
+The signal causes the sensor alarm to sound, a light to illuminate, or even a door to open.

-- Using laser beams and light sensors, this type of motion detector puts out a light beam and sounds an alarm when there is a notable change in the level of light.
+- Using laser beams and light sensors, this type of motion detection puts out a light beam and sounds a sensor alarm when there is a notable change in the level of light.